charkhaniakash/my_work/micro-influencer-marketplace/PROJECT_OVERVIEW.md

 ### For Brands
 1. Sign Up / Log In
 2. Create a Campaign (or use a template)
-3. Wait for Applications from influencers
+3. Wait for Applications from influencers OR Send Invitations to specific influencers
-4. Review Applications (accept/reject)
+4. Review Applications/Invitations (accept/reject)
 5. Message Influencers and collaborate
 6. Manage Campaign (notes, files, checklist)
 7. Track Performance (analytics dashboard)